deyvidm/adium_plugin/Readme.md

 ###To install

 First you need [Adium] installed.
-Once that's done, download this and simple double click it.
+Once that's done, download this and simply double click it.
 Adium will take care of the rest.

 [Adium]: https://adium.im